 The class teacher is the first point of contact regarding support for learning.
 Please feel free to make an appointment to speak to a class teacher, via the school office.

-The class teacher may refer you on to the Support for Learning teacher (Mrs Reed, Mrs McGrory or Miss Donaldson) for further information
+The class teacher may refer you on to the Support for Learning PT, Mrs Limerick, for further information.

-The Depute Head Teacher (Mrs Cochrane) is also available for any further advice regarding Support for Learning within the school.
+The Depute Head Teachers (Mrs Spence N-P3 and Mrs Strathearn P4-7) are also available for any further advice regarding Support for Learning within the school.

 School office phone no: 0131271 4620